genome/bam-readcount/paper.md

 to the increased CPU usage for decompression, but as depth increases, retrieval from disk becomes the bottleneck and operations on CRAMs exceed the speed of BAM.
-In our testing, on a fast SSD tier of networked disk, this transition occurs at a depth of about 180x.
+In our testing, on a fast SSD tier of networked disks, this transition occurs at a depth of about 180x.
 The problem is also embarrassingly parallel, so assuming adequate disk I/O, a roughly linear increase in speed can be achieved with a scatter/gather approach.